-We have examined an executed Series 2011A Bond and an executed Series 2011B Bond and, in our opinion, the forms of said Bonds and their execution are regular and proper.
+We have examined an executed Bond and, in our opinion, the form of said Bond and its execution are regular and proper.

 The opinions expressed herein are based upon the laws and judicial decisions of the State of New Jersey as of the date hereof and are subject to any amendment, repeal or other modification of the applicable laws or judicial decisions that served as the basis for our opinions, or laws or judicial decisions hereafter enacted or rendered.
 Our engagement by the Township with respect to the opinions expressed herein does not require, and shall not be construed to constitute, a continuing obligation on our part to notify or otherwise inform the addressee hereof of the amendment, repeal or other modification of the applicable laws or judicial decisions that served as the basis for this opinion letter or of laws or judicial decisions hereafter enacted or rendered which impact on this opinion letter.